cross border workers switzerland guide

 1. Health insurance

-If you live in an EU or EFTA country and you get insured in Switzerland, you must obtain an E106 form from your Swiss health insurance provider and submit this to an insurance company in your country of residence.
+If you live in an EU or EFTA country, or the UK, and you get insured in Switzerland, you must obtain an S1 certificate form from your Swiss health insurance provider and submit this to an insurance company in your country of residence.
 Once this has been completed, you can get medical treatment both in your country of residence and in Switzerland.
 When you get treatment in the country you live in, you must submit claims to your local health insurance provider (which gets reimbursed by your Swiss health insurance company).
 Claims for treatment in Switzerland can be submitted directly to your Swiss insurance company.
 In this way, you have an advantage over residents of Switzerland, who can only get treated outside Switzerland in the case of medical emergencies.

 Although the coverage you get from compulsory Swiss health insurance is dictated by law, premiums vary broadly.
 Always make sure to compare compulsory health insurance premiums to find the best deal.